mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-adg-object.md

 ### void RevokeAuthority([string userName](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0), [AuthorityTypes authorityType](/reference/datagate/datagate-common/authority-types.html))

 Revokes a specific authority from a user for the ADG object.

+#### Remarks
+This method is used to revoke a specific authority from a user for the ADG object.
+The userName parameter specifies the user to revoke the authority from.
+The authorityType parameter specifies the type of authority to revoke, which can be read, write, execute, or other types of authority.

 ```cs
 void RevokeAuthority(string userName, AuthorityTypes authorityType)